TBrost/Brost-Resume/docs/index.md

 ---
 # Tyson Brost

-I'm a Sophmore at BYU-Idaho studying economics, data science, and programming.
+I'm a Sophmore studying economics, data science, and programming at BYU-Idaho.
 Former small business owner and operator, experienced in a wide variety of fields ranging from general construction to customer service and business management.

 I have a passion for analyzing systems and finding new ways to innovate and improve efficiency and effectiveness.